• Recipes

 What to do:

 1. Make sure to rinse the lentils before cooking.
-Then place them in a large crockpot. (remember, you're making a LOT) Add the onions, sweet potato, garlic, ginger, butter/oil, curry paste, turmeric, honey, and cayenne.
+Then place them in a large crockpot. (remember, you're making a LOT) Add the onions, sweet potato, garlic, ginger, butter/oil, curry paste, turmeric, maple syrup, and cayenne.
 Stir to combine.

 2. Pour just 1 can of tomato puree over the lentils.
 Re-fill the can as many times as needed to cover the lentils completely with liquid.
 Cover and cook on high for 4-5 hours or low for 7-8 hours.